 In 1973, in order to “protect” investors from unregulated markets, the SEC designated certain ratings firms as “Nationally Recognized Statistical Ratings Organizations.”
 Thereafter, only bonds rated by sanctioned firms could be purchased by pension funds and federally insured banks.
 Before that time the ratings agencies were paid for their advice by bond investors.
 As the rule change limited the abilities of investors to choose who to ask, the ratings firms began charging bond issuers instead.
 This arrangement meant that interests of investors would be subordinated.

 …to the interests of the bond issuers.
 In short, in 1973 the government gave the watchdogs secure, protected positions.
 Over time, they were no longer paid to remain good watchdogs.
-Due to government action, they evolved into salesmen for the wolves (including the government).
+Due largely to government action, they evolved into salesmen for the wolves (including the government).
+And then we had a housing bubble.

 The crimes continue.
 For the past few years, we have been in a new financial bubble centered on U.S. Treasury bonds.
 The Obama administration, needless to say, can’t afford to let that bubble burst.
 So, it wants the bond agencies to give U.S. Treasury bonds the highest possible rating, denying that anything is wrong with the U.S. government’s finances.
 As Schiff says: